 Once it’s gone, you’re done spending on that category, even if the budgeting period hasn’t ended.
 This is not the most convenient way to budget, but it can help those who have tried and failed to stick to a budget.

 Make a budget and stick to it.

-If you want to achieve financial independence, things like shopping with Ebates and using Seated to make dinner reservations are great ways to save money, but at some point, saving is not enough.
+If you want to achieve financial independence, things like shopping with Ebates and using Seated to make dinner reservations are great ways to save money, but saving is not enough at some point.
 You need to make more.

 Ask your boss for a raise.
 Drive for Uber on evenings and weekends.
 Sell stuff on eBay or Amazon.
 Teach English with VIP Kid, sell your lesson plans on Teachers Pay Teachers, sell a course on Udemy.
 Answer surveys on Survey Junkie, become a Task Rabbit.

 In the past, making money outside of your regular job often meant a traditional part-time job like retail or serving.
 The problem with those kinds of jobs was that they came with a schedule and maybe it didn’t fit with the time you had free.